Improved Membership Inference Attacks Against Language Classification Models: The Framework

 \subsection{Use of small specialized attacks}

 The high-level flow of the proposed framework is depicted in Figure \ref{fig:figure1}.
-The first step is to split the member and non-member datasets into non-overlapping subsets and randomly assign member/non-member pairs from those subsets.
-In subsequent phases, each pair serves to generate a specialized attack model (the pairs remain constant).
+The first step is to split the member and non-member datasets into non-overlapping subsets and randomly assign member/non-member pairs from those subsets (the pairs remain constant).
+In subsequent phases, each pair serves to generate a specialized attack model.

 Each pair is then split into two halves, one for fitting the attack model and the second for inferring membership.
 This splitting process is done multiple times for each pair.
 Our experiments show that even for the same pair of member and non-member subsets, the half used for training the attack model has significant impact on the model's ability to infer membership.
 Thus, we perform this split multiple times, eventually using the attack that achieves the best result (highest leakage).
 This allows us to generate attack models that are even more specialized and powerful.